magnars/dash.el/README.md

 Concatenate all the arguments and make the result a list.
 The result is a list whose elements are the elements of all the arguments.
 Each argument may be a list, vector or string.

-The last argument is not copied, just used as the tail of the new list.
+All arguments except the last argument are copied.
+The last argument is just used as the tail of the new list.

 ```el
 (-concat '(1)) ;; => (1)